tsk811/aws-infra/README.md

 6. Manual approval stage will be used for Production deployment approval along with a notification to required groups(Email).
 7. Infra will be then deployed to Prod account after approval.

-Open the Code Pipeline to visualize the flow after deployment for better understanding.
+Open the Code Pipeline to visualize the flow after the pipeline deployment for better understanding.

 ### Notes
 -----